Homer J. Wood

-Homer J. Wood was an engineer at Garrett AiResearch, who did pioneering work in gas turbine engines for aircraft applications.
+Homer J. Wood is an American aerospace engineer.
+He was an engineer at Garrett AiResearch, who did pioneering work in gas turbine engines for aircraft applications.
 He won the Wright Brothers Medal in 1949 with Frederick Dallenbach for a paper discussing auxiliary turbines to supply pneumatic power for aircraft based on the Garrett GTC43/44 and GTP70 units.
 Wood went on to design the GTC85, one of the most widely used auxiliary power units in commercial and military aviation.